New Paragraph

 Evangelistic lifestyle course

-Developing a Supernatural Evangelistic Lifestyle (DASEL) is a course that equips you to introduce people to Jesus and his Kingdom in your everyday life.
+Developing a Spirit-led Evangelistic Lifestyle (DASEL) is an evangelism course that equips you to introduce people to Jesus and his Kingdom in your everyday life in simple and effective ways.
 Over a thousand people have completed the course.

 DASEL is available for churches, groups and individuals.